Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: A BSDE Approach to Nonlinear Pricing

-From the financial perspective, to ensure the completeness of a market, one needs to postulate that some defaultable securities (typically, defaultable bonds issued by the two parties) are among primary traded assets.
-Finally, it is necessary to explicitly specify the closeout valuation process $Q$ (see Remark \ref{remccr}) and the collateral process $C$.
-When dealing with a local pricing problem, the most natural postulate would be to set $Q_t := p^e_t(x_1,\cC ) = \wh{p}_t(x_1, \cC^t )$ and $C_t := p^e_t(x, A^\sharp , \cX ) = \wh{p}_t(x,(A^\sharp)^t,\cX^t )$ (see Proposition \ref{prop5.2}), although the latter convention of the {\it endogenous collateral} is a bit cumbersome to handle, even when dealing with BSDEs driven by continuous martingales (see \cite{NR2016d}).
+although the latter convention of the {\it endogenous collateral} is slightly cumbersome to handle, even when dealing with BSDEs driven by a multidimensional continuous martingale (see Nie and Rutkowski \cite{NR2016b}).
 Note also that it would require to replace $C_{\tau }$ by $C_{\tau -}$ when specifying the closeout payoff $\mathfrak{K}$ (hence also the process $A^\sharp $) in Section \ref{sec2.8.1}.
-For technical problems for BSDEs with jumps arising in this context and related to the so-called {\it immersion hypothesis}, as well as the way in which they can be overcome, the interested reader is referred to papers by Cr\'epey and Song \cite{CS2015b,CS2015a}.
+For technical problems for BSDEs with jumps arising in this context and related to the classical {\it immersion hypothesis} and the way in which they can be resolved, the interested reader is referred to recent papers by Cr\'epey and Song \cite{CS2015b,CS2015a}.

-For the case of linear market models, the issue of completeness and various methods for replication in such models were studied in several works (see, in particular, Bielecki et al. \cite{BJR2004,BJR2006b,BJR2006c,BJR2006a,BJR2008}).
+Within the framework of a linear model of credit risk, the issue of market completeness and various methods for replication were studied in several works (see, in particular, Bielecki et al. \cite{BJR2004,BJR2006,BJR2008}).
 In contrast, only a few papers devoted to nonlinear models of credit risk are available.
-More recently, Cr\'epey \cite{C2015a,C2015b}, Dumitrescu et al. \cite{DQS2015} and Bichuch et al. \cite{BCS2015} used BSDEs with jumps to solve the pricing and hedging problems for contracts with the counterparty credit risk.
-In \cite{BCS2015} and \cite{DQS2015}, the authors focus on pricing and hedging of the full contract, whereas in \cite{C2015a,C2015b}, the problem of the approximate additivity credit valuation adjustment is addressed.
+More recently, Cr\'epey \cite{C2015a,C2015b}, Dumitrescu et al. \cite{DQS2017} and Bichuch et al. \cite{BCS2017} used BSDEs with jumps to solve the valuation and hedging problems for derivative contracts exposed to the counterparty credit risk.
+In Bichuch et al. \cite{BCS2017} and Dumitrescu et al. \cite{DQS2017}, the authors focus on valuation of the full contract, whereas Cr\'epey \cite{C2015a,C2015b} examines the problem of the approximate additivity for the credit valuation adjustments.